henrythasler/henrythasler.github.io/_posts/2020-02-02-optimizing-vectortiles.md

 length|398  |
 ```

-So simply by merging the `LINESTRING`s into a `MULTILINESTRING` we can reduce the size of this road by 75%.
-The main reason behind this is, that for each new `LINESTRING` the cursor first has to be moved to the start of the line before the line can be drawn.
-This can be omitted in a `MULTILINESTRING` if the start point of the new line is the same as the end of the previous line.
-Maybe I'll write another post to examine that in detail.
+So simply by merging the `LINESTRING`s we can reduce the size of this road by 75%.
+The main reason behind this is, that in a vector tile for each new `LINESTRING` the cursor has to be moved to the start of the line first  before the line can be drawn.
+This can be omitted in a `LINESTRING` if the start point of the new line is the same as the end of the previous line.
+Maybe I'll write another post to explain that in detail.
 Until then, please refer to the [Vector Tile Specification](https://github.com/mapbox/vector-tile-spec/tree/master/2.1).

 Anyway, let's modify our vector tile provider ([cloud-tileserver](https://github.com/henrythasler/cloud-tileserver)) to see what that is worth in a real-world scenario: